 Issues from Not Speaking Up

-There are a number of issues that arise from scenarios when you do not speak up.
+There are a number of issues in post production that arise from scenarios when you do not speak up because of shyness.

 I don’t know how many times I didn’t speak up during pre-production and it bit me in the ass later.
 To this day I struggle with it but know it’s better to speak my mind than wait until I’m in post production and this scene isn’t going to work and we can no longer shoot.
 When there are concerns during pre-production, speak up!
 Yes, it sucks always being the Debbie Downer but in the end it’ll be less work for you.